eigenfoo/eigenfoo.github.io/content/recipes/strawberry-charlotte.md

 ## Directions

-**For the sauce:**

-1. In a saucepan over medium heat, add the ¼ cup sugar, quartered strawberries, and 1 tablespoon lemon juice.
-Simmer until the mixture is a thick sauce, about 20 minutes.
-Crush the strawberries with a wooden spoon, if desired.
-   Let cool and add sour liqueur to taste.
-Refrigerate until ready to serve.

 **For the charlotte:**

 1. Soften the gelatin in the cold water in a bowl, about 5 minutes.
 Add the